plexus/hexp/README.md

 ## Builder

-If you like the Builder syntax available in other gems like Builder and Hpricot, you can use `Hexp.build` to achieve the same
+If you like the Builder syntax available in other gems like Builder and Markaby, you can use `Hexp.build` to achieve the same

 ``` ruby
 Hexp.build do